Spiritualism to be made super science: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SOHAWA: Prime Minister Imran Khan on Sunday said spiritualism will be made a super science, which needs research.
+SOHAWA: Prime Minister Imran Khan Sunday said spirituality is a super science which needs research.
 The premier said this while laying the foundation stone of Al-Qadir University in Sohawa, Jhelum district.

 "I had been thinking about creating this university for the past 23 years and telling the students about the Ideology of Pakistan.
 It has been named after Abdul Qadir Jilani, who linked science and spirituality.
 Research on spirituality will be conducted here,” he said.